Philanthropy. Legacy. Community. Grant giving for a better East Side St Paul, Minnesota.

 Goal:

-Middle-grade youth living on the East Side will develop their abilities so they can recognize and achieve their greatest potential and make the successful transition to adulthood.
+Middle-grade youth living on the East Side will develop their abilities so they can successfully make the transition to adulthood and achieve their greatest potential.

 Strategy:

-Expand access to community-based enrichment and life skills programming during or outside of the regular school hours with preference for middle grade youth and consideration for high school aged youth.
+Expand access to community-based enrichment and life skills programming outside of the regular school hours with preference for middle school youth and consideration for high school youth.

 Youth Development Through Employment Training